-Adequate first aid supplies must be available at all times during the activity.
+Adequate first aid supplies, appropriate to the nature of the hazards associated with the activity and the location where those activities are carried out, must be available at all times during the activity and must be maintained.

-The operator must ensure that staff and participants have ready access to someone with an appropriate and current first aid qualification.
+The operator must ensure that staff and participants have ready access to a staff member with a current first aid qualification, appropriate for the nature of the hazards associated with the activity and the location where those activities are carried out.